 While there are no sabbatical leave provisions for members of the administrative staff, the University will consider applications from permanent or seasonal members for special leave for periods of up to twelve (12) months duration.
 The leave may be granted at full pay or partial pay and must be for a suitable purpose.
 To be eligible to apply for special leave, members must have held an appointment for a period of not less than six (6) years continuous service.
-An application for leave must be submitted to the Associate Vice-President, Human Resources at least six (6) months prior to the date the leave is to commence.
-The application will be considered by the Vice-President (Finance and Resources) in consultation with the department head, Associate Vice-President, Human Resources and a nominee of the Association.
+An application for leave must be submitted to the Associate Vice-President, People and Chief Human Resources Officer at least six (6) months prior to the date the leave is to commence.
+The application will be considered by the Vice-President (Human Resources) in consultation with the Academic/Administrative Leader, Associate Vice-President, People and Chief Human Resources Officer and a nominee of the Association.
 The member shall be notified of the result of the consideration of the application within two (2) calendar months.
 A statement of the applicant's proposed program is to accompany the application and a report is to be submitted on return.

 20.2 Leave, Deferred Salary

 Permanent or seasonal members may apply to participate in the deferred salary leave plan in accordance with the conditions set forth in the regulations governing the plan.
-These regulations are subject to mutual agreement between the University and the Association and can be obtained from Human Resources.
+These regulations are subject to mutual agreement between the University and the Association and can be obtained from ConnectionPoint.

 20.3 Leave, Education